Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_monitoring.md

 | Clean         | Number of clean blocks (cache data matches core data)                      |
 | Dirty         | Number of dirty blocks (block written to cache but not yet synced to core) |

-Table 9: Inactive Usage Statistics (printed only in special cases, such as when a core is detached from cache)
+**Inactive Usage Statistics (printed only in special cases, such as when a core is detached from cache)**

 | **Statistic**                    | **Description**                                                                     |
 |----------------------------------|-------------------------------------------------------------------------------------|